bordszz/cs-11-jjj-laro-craft/README.md

 ## UNIT TESTING 🤖
+‼️ For pytest to work, please ensure you have pytest installed by running this code in your terminal:

+    pip install pytest

+or

+    pip3 install pytest
 ### I. Current Unit Tests
 The following unit tests can be seen in the test_Scripts.py file: